Looking for the best Karaoke songs to sing for beginners? Well you’re in the right place!

 A three-chord wonder, even in my early days as a solo performer, I found “Take The Money And Run” an easy song to sing.

-And, of course the fact that it’s a three-chord song makes it easy for instrumentalists to pick up and play.
+And, of course the fact that it’s a three-chord song makes it easy for instrumentalists to pick up and play too.

 If you want to imitate all the falsetto parts, sure, that might prove a little more challenging (not by much, mind you).
 But the verses and chorus should be in a comfortable range for most.

-It’s a bit old school, but it’s still a crowd pleaser, and it should get the crowd going.
+It’s a bit old school, but it’s still a crowd pleaser, and it should get your friends going.

 Neil Diamond – “Sweet Caroline”